Seán McCool

 Seán McCool (Irish: Seán Mac Cumhaill) (died 1 May 1949) was a prominent Irish Republican and a former chief of staff of the Irish Republican Army.
-Imprisoned on numerous occasions, both North and South of the border, he embarked on a number of hunger strikes in order to secure release.
+Imprisoned on numerous occasions, both North and South of the border, he embarked on a number of hunger strikes in order to secure his release.
 During the 1930s, McCool was one of the few socialists to remain in the IRA after the Republican Congress's decision to split.
 He stood as a candidate for the Irish Republican party Clann na Poblachta before leaving them as a result of their decision to go into government with Fine Gael.

 McCool was described by Peadar O'Donnell as "...deeply read but very much the IRA man".
 He was also prominent within the GAA in his native County Donegal and the current home ground of the Donegal GAA, MacCumhaill Park, is named in his honour.

 Early IRA activity

-McCool, based in Donegal, took the Republican side during the Irish Civil War.
+McCool, based in County Donegal, took the Republican side during the Irish Civil War.
 At the end of the War he was sentenced and held as a prisoner of the Free State in either Finner Camp or Drumboe Castle.

 McCool was present at the 2nd Drumboe martyrs commemoration for the execution of IRA volunteers Lieut.
 Dan Enright, Comdt.
 Gen. Charlie Daly, Brig.
 Comdt.
 Sean Larkin, and Lieut.
 Timothy O'Sullivan in 1923.